-You will receive your reference number required on the PCO Licence Application within 3 working days via email.
+You will receive your E reference number (required on the PCO Licence Application Form) within 3-5 working days via email.

 If you prefer you can request a paper application pack by contacting TMG CRB on 0845 251 5000 or emailing email@example.com.
 The paper application costs £58.85 plus £7.15 ID checking payment.

 Please note with effect from 17/06/2013 only one disclosure certificate will be sent out to the applicant (prevously 2 were sent out, one to TfL and one to the applicant) – in the event TfL are informed that the DBS has disclosed information to the applicant TMG CRB will write to you and ask you to forward your original certificate.
 This process will be undertaken on behalf of TfL by TMG CRB, their service provider.

 Applicants must respond to any correspondence from TMG CRB.
 Failure to do so could result in them not being licensed.
 TfL cannot process any applications until a result has been received on your CRB.

 TMG CRB will pass a copy of the disclosure certificates to TfL before returning it to the driver.
 TfL will then destroy their copy once a licensing decision has been made and TMG will not be retaining any copies.